-Fusing Classic Rock, Powerpop, Folk Rock and New Wave influences into a self styled, self produced kitchen sink drama...
+Fusing Post-Punk, Powerpop, Folk Rock and New Wave influences into a self styled, self produced kitchen sink drama...

 Victor Stranges grew up in a city in industrial Melbourne (Australia).
 As a teenager in the late 1980s he played in underground punk group, Drunk ‘n’ Disorderly.
 This Clash/Stiff Little Fingers infused experience was a common one for Melbourne bands at the time; loud music, beer, violence and, er...more beer.
 Billed with other acts at the time including Weddings Parties Anything, The Johnnys, Celibate Rifles and Bastard Squad, the band gained a reputation for drawing a loyal and enthusiastic following.

 The punk movement was the catalyst for an interesting musical direction and drawing from such great writers as Strummer/Jones, Elvis Costello and Ray Davies, Stranges embarked on a journey of thumbing through their songbooks.
 He played in several Australian groups including Caravan and more recently, Victor Stranges & The Methinks.
-One of the line ups included Men At Work bassist, John Rees, who departed in the late 1990s.
-Victor’s brother, Michael, was then recruited.
+One of the line ups included Men At Work bassist, John Rees, who departed before Victor’s brother, Michael, was recruited.

 Michael Stranges brought a Paul McCartney sensibility to the band’s sound which propelled the group into new areas of fine pop.
 Victor Stranges & The Methinks debut album, “Heading Back To You” (2002), featured Darren Aquilina on drums (Dada, Klown) and David Milne (Red Ant, Ice Cream Hands/Charles Jenkins & The Zhivagos) on piano/organ/keys.
 Michael later went on to play in The Morning After Girls and Ripe.
 In recent years he has written, recorded and produced material with legendary Australian musician and songwriter, Kim Salmon.